google/closure-templates/java/src/com/google/template/soy/jbcsrc/README.md

 These nodes are truly trivial.
 In fact it was probably a mistake to implement them as commands instead of just a `SoyFunction`.

-In ToFu we currently use a single-element cache optimize renaming.
+In Tofu we currently use a single-element cache optimize renaming.
 See [CssNode.renameCache](https://github.com/google/closure-templates/blob/master/java/src/com/google/template/soy/soytree/CssNode.java&l=83)
 .
 This is one of the few examples of an optimization that would be lost in the redesign.
 Based on profiling of SoySauce applications, renaming does not appear